codename-gadget/gadget/packages/hlsl-loader/README.md

 - Only UBOs are supported at the moment.
 Plain uniform arrays will be ignored, with the only exception being sampler objects.
 As long as you stick to `cbuffer`s in HLSL, you should never encounter this limitation.
 - Currently, uniforms and attributes are limited to the following types: `float`, `int` and `bool`, including their vector types, and `float4x4` matrices.
 This list is likely to be expanded in the future.
 - Textures and sampler states need to be specifically marked to not produce weird output.
-See "Textures and SamplerState" below.
+See [Textures and SamplerState](#textures-and-samplerstate).
 - Sampler state is not represented in the introspection object and needs to be carried across manually.
 - Certain symbol names can lead to unexpected behaviour.
 It's best to avoid any names starting with `gl_` or `_` in general.
 - UBOs are forced to `std140` layout.